 I’d definitely like to approach the recordings that way.
 It was a little easier as a lot of my recordings are usually done in Sydney, but I’m not from Sydney.
 I recorded this in Melbourne and it was great to wake up in my own bed every morning and drive down in my own car and just hang out there.
 It just made life a lot easier.
 And because of the style of the album too, it wasn’t a heavily produced electronic album, so it wasn’t just me with a producer stuck in there for hours at end.

 What type of material is on the album?

 The album is basically a collection of songs that have influenced me over the years, whether it was a songwriter behind the song or artist.
 Cheap Tricks, The Flame, my dad used to play that all the time and I grew up with that for all these years, I think it was actually released in 1983.
 There are two originals on the album as well.
 I think they work really well on this album.

 What was it like shooting the film clip for My All?

-I see that video clip as a love film clip which celebrates all types of love on an equal level.
+I see that video clip as a love film clip that celebrates all types of love on an equal level.
 It was beautiful when the record company said, we need to put a video clip together for one of the songs because we weren’t releasing a single as such.
 They came to me and asked what track do you want to be your video clip.
 I asked them what they thought and they all said they wanted me to do My All, not what I expected.
 I said I really love that you said that because it’s my first choice as well.
 We basically came up with the idea straight away, and Tim and I sat down in the house and wrote the storyboard and presented it to the record company.